What Is a Comparative Market Analysis?

 Extra features or upgrades: If appliances have been upgraded, if a new roof or HVAC unit was installed, or if new flooring was recently laid, the home should reflect increased value.
 Because a CMA is an art and a science, it’s important to have your CMA note the extra features of a home that an automated online home valuation estimator might miss.
 An updated kitchen, renovated bathrooms, and professional landscaping all can drive the price of a home and should be accounted for in a good CMA.

 Terms of the sale and financing: In a buyer’s market, a seller might be willing to buy down points or agree to an assumable loan in order to complete the deal.
-However, Medford says in the current seller’s market, this is not an issue.
+Medford says this is not an issue in a seller’s market.

 Interior photos of comparable sales: A picture is worth a thousand words.
 Good photos are crucial in accurately portraying size, condition, and features of a comp.
 A good CMA will include interior pictures that help inform what drove the sale price of the home.
 A poorly done CMA may only include exterior photos, which Medford says are “completely useless.”
 This is one reason he likes to use Cloud CMA, which includes the interior photos from the MLS listing.
 “A standard CMA has only front-of-the-house photos.
 A Cloud CMA helps the buyer see more detail.”